KittyMac/ponyc/DIVERGENCE.md

 * **ACTOR\_B\_NUMBER\_OF\_MESSAGES** : if message send event, this is the number of messages in the target actor queue
 * **TOTAL\_MEMORY** : total memory of the program as reported by the OS (see performance section)

-I wrote a quick and dirty Mac OpenGL app that reads in the file and generates a visual of the information contained in the pony.ponyrt\_analytics file.
-It is particularly useful in identifying choke points in your actor network, allow you to make architectural changes to remove said choke points.
-Actor muting is the ponyrt's achilles heel, best to write your pony code to ensure it doesn't happen.
+I wrote a quick and dirty Mac OpenGL app wihich generates a visualization of the information contained in the pony.ponyrt\_analytics file.
+It is particularly useful for identifying choke points in your actor network, allowing you to make architectural changes to eliminate said choke points.
+Actor muting is the ponyrt's achilles heel and its best to write your pony code to ensure it doesn't happen.

-Future work could include command-line-tools which analyze the exported events and provide analytic information in a more portable manner.

 Only actors which are hinted to be part of the ponyanalysis are included in the ponyanalysis.
 You hint your actor by providing the following method to your actor: